oomek/attractplus/Layouts.md

    * input_id - [string] the input to test.
 The format of this string is the same as that used in the attract.cfg file.
-For example, "Joy0 Up" is the up direction on the first joystick.
+For example, "Joy0 Up" is the up direction on the first joystick, "Mouse Up" is the y position of the mouse, and "Mouse WheelUp" is the delta of an upward mouse wheel scroll.

 Return Value: